 - A Portfolio Workshop and Career Symposium exposes students to the latest developments in the discipline as well as information to assist them to strengthen their portfolios for application to graduate programs.

-The JumpStart program is open to prospective and current undergraduate and graduate students, and working professionals.
+The JumpStart Summer Institute: An Introduction to Architecture is open to undergraduate and graduate students, as well as working professionals.
 This program is an intensive, full-time summer architecture experience.
 Before enrolling in the program, you should be fully aware of the time commitment and course workload inherent in a program of this nature.
 Please note that ARCH&UD 10B [History of Architecture] is no longer a program requirement.
 View the course description for ARCH&UD 10B

 Students will have the option to select one of two tracks for the program during the registration process.